xvik/gradle-teavm-plugin/README.md

      */
     debugInformationGenerated = false
     /**
      * Generate source maps.
-In oder to be able to debug sources in browser enable {@link #sourceFilesCopied}.
+In oder to be able to debug sources in browser enable "sourceFilesCopied".
      */
     sourceMapsGenerated = false
     /**